matplotlib/matplotlib/doc/users/interactive.rst

 `.pyplot.subplots`
     Creates a new `.figure.Figure` and fills it with a grid of `.axes.Axes`

+`.pyplot` has a notion of "The Current Figure" which can be accessed through `.pyplot.gcf` and a notion of "The Current Axes" accessed through `.pyplot.gca`.
+Almost all of the function is `.pyplot` as pass through to the current `.Figure` / `.axes.Axes` (or create one) as appropriate.
 Matplotlib keeps a reference to all of the open figures created this way so they will not be garbage collected.
-You can close all of your open figures via ``plt.close('all')``.
+You can close and deregister `.Figure`\s from from `.pyplot` individually via `.pyplot.close` or close all open figures via ``plt.close('all')``.

-For discussion of how this works under the hood see:
+For discussion of how the integration of the event loops and Matplotlib's event system work under the hood see:

 .. toctree::
     :maxdepth: 1